Kadekool/Kadekool/README.md

 Hello there!
 My name is Shreyas Kadekodi.
 I am a second year Computer Science student at The University of Colorado Boulder.
-I have an strong interest in Machine Learning / AI.
+I have an strong interest in Machine Learning / Artifical Intelligence.
 When I'm not on my computer, I can sometimes be found struggling with the most meager weights my gym has to offer.

 - I’m currently in That Recommender Systems Lab and Human Interaction and Robotics Group
 - Pronouns: He/Him/His